Gokulanbazhagan/19AI307_JAVA/Module-01/DAY-5/README.md

 ## RESULT:
-Thus, the Java program for the concept of using a Class and Object  was correctly implemented and verified successfully.
+Thus, the java program create a class named 'Distance' to add two distances in inch-feet by using third object.
+Get Input from user was correctly implemented and verified successfully.